folio-org/okapi/doc/guide.md

 If you look at the output of
     ps axf | grep -C4 okapi
 you should see that okapi-core has spawned a new process for the okapi-sample-module, and that it has been assigned port 9131.
+Now, if you ask Okapi to list its modules, as before, the response is:

+    [ "sample-module" ]

-You can try to access it directly if you like, just as before.
+You can access the sample directly if you like, just as before.

 #### Deploying the auth module
 This is similar to the sample module.
 First we create the JSON structure for it: